 Scientists have found what appears to be a strong link between pesticide exposure and the blood cancer non-Hodgkin lymphoma.
 A long series of reports from the IARC show that people exposed to the weed killer glyphosate have an increased risk of developing non-Hodgkin’s lymphoma.
 Monsanto disagrees with the conclusions.
 The California EPA has now also deemed glyphosate a cancer-causing agent.

-The primary use is agricultural.
+The primary use of Roundup and other pesticides are agricultural.
 Farmers can apply the weed killer to entire fields without destroying crops.
 Monsanto’s Roundup Ready crops, which are genetically modified to survive heavy use, account for the majority of corn and soy crops grown in the United States.
 According to a study by Washington State University, glyphosate residue was found in 90 percent of 300 soybean samples.

 In 2012, five million acres in California were treated with glyphosate to grow edible crops, such as almonds, peaches, onions, cantaloupe, cherries, sweet corn, citrus, and grapes.
 Concerns about glyphosate in food have been recently debated in the United States.
 Last year Vermont passed the country’s first mandatory labeling law for genetically modified food.